CISV in general

 How was that again with the age limits?

 The child must be of the required age on at least one day between 1 June and 31 August.
-For the winter programs (mostly youth meetings), the limits are from 1 November to 31 January, for Easter programs from 1 March to 31 May.
+For the winter programs (mostly youth meetings), the limits are from 1 November to 31 January.
 An example?
 If the age limit is 11 years, the child is allowed to join even if it is already 12 on 2 June; as well, if it has its 11th birthday on 31 August.
 The age restriction ensures that the children can "get along" well on the programmes.

 Cancellation of an event by CISV?